barryclark/jekyll-now/index.md

 I’m an audacious Petroleum Engineering junior at [Rajiv Gandhi Institute of Petroleum Technology](http://rgipt.ac.in/), getting ready to fuel a better world.

 Energy and Technology inspired me since childhood.
 I dreamt of harnessing perpetual energy until I studied thermodynamics.
-And once I dreamt of making a game-changing search engine.
+And once I dreamt of making a [game-changing]({{ site.baseurl }}/assets/WikiWheel.pdf) search engine.
 For me, the most gratifying aspect of technology is problem solving.
 It provides a medium to turn ideas into execution.

-My current interests include Reservoir Engineering and Data Analytics.
+My current interests include *Reservoir Engineering* and *Data Analytics*.
 I have taken a keen interest in learning about Reservoir Simulation and Machine Learning.

 I spent my last summer building internet enabled circuits, making a Quadcopter fly and experimenting with vast variety of electronic sensor.
 Goal was to automate trivial things and explore its potential with regards to Oil & Gas Industry.